alex-kalanis/symfony-docker-blog/README.md

 *(system_user.sql and first_db_run.sh)* or exists *mysql socket*.
 If not, you will need to process files manually via Adminer.
 Then re-run *install.sh* or type commands directly into CLI.
 The waiting time is around 20 seconds.

+Now I halt with authentication problems - it throws an error somewhere passing through the core and I do not understand what I shall pass.